MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/c-management-group-and-subscription-organization.md

 **Design considerations:**

-- Potential need for chargeback models where shared PaaS services are concerned, such as ASE and AKS, which may need to be shared to achieve higher density.
+- They may be a potential need for chargeback models such as Azure App Service Environment and Azure Kubernetes Service where shared PaaS services are concerned; they may need to be shared to achieve higher density.

-- Shut down schedule for nonproduction workloads to optimize costs.
+- Shut down the schedule for nonproduction workloads to optimize costs.

 - Azure Advisor provides cost optimization recommendations.